RULES OF PROCEDURE

 c.
 Appeal Procedure

-The task of the Appeals Committee is to review the decision of the Dean based upon the proceedings and recommendations of the CSPC.
-The Appeals Committee will hear the Fact Finders' report, review the notes and evidence from the Council proceedings, hear further arguments by the parties if requested, or make a request for certain witnesses to appear before the Appeals Committee.
-The Appeals Committee is prohibited from soliciting or considering any new evidence.
-Any new evidence would be referred to the Council on Student Professional Conduct.
+The Appeals Committee reviews the decision of the Dean based on the proceedings and recommendations of the CSPC.
+The Appeals Committee will hear the Fact Finders’ report, review the notes and evidence from the Council proceedings, hear further arguments by the parties if requested, or make a request for certain witnesses to appear before the Appeals Committee.
+The Appeals Committee is prohibited from soliciting or considering any new evidence that has not been presented at the CPSC Hearing.
+Any new evidence should be referred to the Council on Student Professional Conduct and considered as a new matter.

 d.
 Recommendation of the Appeals Committee